DolevMishali/Bulb-Project/README.md

-Project Title
+Yeelight Bulb Web Controller

-The project is a web application that utilizes Python for the API and engine, and JavaScript for the frontend.
+The project is a web application that utilizes Python for the API and engine, and React for the frontend.
 It allows users to perform a specific task (e.g. search for data, perform calculations, etc.) by interacting with the frontend, which sends requests to the API.
 The API processes the requests and returns a response, which is then displayed on the frontend.
 Table of Contents

     Installation